uwpce-py310-assignment-templates/assignment07/README.md

 1. All Python (.py) files, including tests, that you developed.
 1. The csv file with some quote data in it.
 1. Any other files required to run your code.
-1. You also need to upload your code to Canvas, uploading it as a pull request.
+1. You also need to upload your code to the course website, uploading it as a pull request.
-1. In Canvas, add a comment to your submission with a link to your pull request.

 Your submission **should not** include your virtual environment.